lenh0205/AspSample/Features/Security/Auth/Design/Authorization_Code_Flow.md

 * -> this flow **`can only be used`** for **confidential applications** (such as **`Regular Web Applications`**)
 * -> because the **`application's authentication methods`** are included in the exchange and **must be kept secure**

-## How Authorization Code Flow works
+## How "Authorization Code Flow" works
 * -> User selects Login within application.
 * -> Auth0's SDK redirects user to Auth0 Authorization Server (/authorize endpoint)
 * -> Auth0 Authorization Server redirects user to login and authorization prompt.